Abdullatifl/printf/README.md

-This is the first project with a partner
+This is a custom printf function